AGNI YOGA WEB TV

 One of the existential questions of mankind is: Do we have to suffer for our evil deeds?
 The ignorance about this point is a source of the prevailing intellectual confusion.

 Mortal man sees that evil deeds produce their effects not necessarily in the same earthly life.
 He sees that injustice prevails on earth.
 He therefore actually believes that he can get away with a bit of luck and escape responsibility for his thoughts, words and deeds.
-Thus, the mistaken belief that our existence ends which death produces an awful irresponsibility.
+Thus, the mistaken belief that our existence ends with death produces an awful irresponsibility.

 The new, immortal man, however, feels that he is placed in a higher order, which is inconceivable without justice.
 If the spirit is eternal, man will not be able, ultimately, to escape the effects of his acts.